-POW!
-Thanet has announced the full Covid-safe festival programme for 2021 of over 40 arts and culture events, in windows around Thanet and during a 4-day live streamed online festival – with all events completely free.
+The Covid-safe festival programme for 2021 includes over 40 arts and culture events, in windows around Thanet and during the 4-day live streamed online festival – with all events completely free.

 POW!
 Thanet’s 2021 festival will take place across Thanet and globally online, from Friday, March 5 to Monday, March 8, which is International Women’s Day.

-The online festival will be hosted by BBC Radio 1’s Gemma Cairney and Margate-based actress Naomi Cooper-Davis (below) on a special easy to access live stream channel online.
+The online festival is hosted by BBC Radio 1’s Gemma Cairney and Margate-based actress Naomi Cooper-Davis (below) on a special easy to access live stream channel online.

 The public can now register for their free ticket for the 4-day online live streamed festival at https://powfestival.streameventlive.com/login.